hsauro/BifurcationTool/README.md

 - ~2 GB free disk space (the Julia runtime payload is large).
 Internet access is needed **once**, to download Julia itself — nothing else is fetched.

-if you wish to build the Delphi application, you need to install the plotting component at:
+if you wish to build the Delphi application, you need to **first** install the plotting component at:

 https://github.com/hsauro/Plot2DComponent